The Worldwide Privacy Tour

 "The Worldwide Privacy Tour" is the second episode of the twenty-sixth season of the American animated television series South Park, and the 321st episode of the series overall.
 The episode was first announced on February 13, 2023, and premiered on February 15, 2023.
-A parody of the Duke and Duchess of Sussex's decision to step back as senior members of the House of Windsor and their subsequent rebranding, the episode depicts a visit to the town of South Park by the Prince of Canada and his wife, who say they are seeking privacy and seclusion, which brings them into conflict with fourth grader Kyle Broflovski.
+A parody of Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex's decision to "step back as 'senior' members of the Royal Family" and their subsequent rebranding, the episode depicts a visit to the town of South Park by the Prince of Canada and his wife, who say they are seeking privacy and seclusion, which brings them into conflict with fourth grader Kyle Broflovski.